News & Events / Kannada Rajyotsava Day

-The students of the Brigade School @JP Nagar celebrated Karnataka Formation Day with great joy and vigor through a cultural programme that showcased the essence of our great state with respect and pride.
+The students of the Brigade School @Mahadevapura celebrated Karnataka Formation Day with great joy and vigor through a cultural programme that showcased the essence of our great state with respect and pride.

 The event commenced with ‘Kannada Nadu Nudi’ outlining the history of Kannada Day and the famous personalities that worked so hard towards its implementation.
 This was followed by ‘Nityotsava’, a graceful dance performed to Nissar Ahmed’s song ‘Jogaga Siri Belakinalli’.
 The students brought the lyrics to life which exult the natural beauty of our homeland.